 FERC licenses specify minimum instream flows below dams and many other project related conditions.
 The FERC Handbook for Project Licensing describes the Integrated Licensing Process that makes clear that relicensing is meant to be a collaborative process that includes conservation groups.

 SYRCL works with a diverse coalition of conservation groups through the process of hydropower project relicensing.
 Support is provided by the California Hydropower Reform Coalition, and local coordination occurs through the Foothill Water Network.
 Partners include the California Sportfishing Protection Alliance, the Sierra Club, American Rivers, Trout Unlimited, California Trout, Friends of the River, and American Whitewater.
-SYRCL and its partner organizations remain actively engaged through the Foothills Water Network in seeking agreements in both the YBDS and YRDP relicensing, and the potential licensing of a new project at Daguerre Point Dam.
-These processes require constant vigilance and skillful effort to protect and restore the Yuba River watershed.
+SYRCL and its partner organizations remain actively engaged through the Foothills Water Network in seeking agreements in both the YBDS and YRDP relicensing.
+SYRCL also worked with others in response to a potential licensing of a new project at Daguerre Point Dam, and successfully protected the Lower Yuba River and anadromous fish resources from that project.